apella1/apella1/README.md

 - 👀 I’m a Frontend developer.

-- 👀 Here is a portfolio of the projects I've been working on. <a href='johnapella.me'>Portfolio Website</a>.
+- 👀 Here is a portfolio of the projects I've been working on. johnapella.me

 - 🌱 I’m currently learning NodeJS and Express.